 Many forms of contributions

 There are very different ways how you can contribute and some of them are very easy.
 We even consider just complaining a good contribution ;-) As it's always good to know where we can improve.
 If you indicate a constructive proposal of how we could improve it, even better.
-If you actually supply create a patch pull request and a unit test as part of a jira issue, then becomes very simple for us to evaluate and accept a requestthat's even better.
+If you actually supply a patch and a unit test as part of a jira issue, then becomes very simple for us to evaluate and accept a request.